killerB97/SudokuSolver/README.md

 # SudokuSolver
-an Android Sudoku Solver app using Image Recogonition
+an Android Sudoku Solver app using OCR and Character Segmentation